emily-flambe/notes-for-goats/README.md

 ---

-*Notes for Goats: Because even leaders need to keep track of their flock* 🐐📝
+*Notes for Goats: Because you're worth it* 🐐📝